alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 Below are four examples of animated icons that are composed of stroked paths and make use of this effect. (**TODO(alockwood): an alternative to talking about each icon one by one is to talk about the different types of effects that can be created using these attributes and citing the icons as examples).

-The fingerprint icon ([source code][asl_fingerprint]) is made up of 5 stroked paths.
+The fingerprint icon is made up of 5 stroked paths.
 The paths begin with their trim path start and end values set to 0 and 1 respectively, and their end values are quickly animated to 0 when hidden and back to 1 when shown.
-The Android handwriting icon ([source code][avd_handwriting_android_design]) works similarly.
+The Android handwriting icon works similarly.
 The paths begin with their start and end values set to 0, making it completely hidden.
 Then each path is sequentially animated into view, creating the illusion that the icon is being written out by hand.

-The search to back icon ([source code][asl_trimclip_searchback]) uses a clever trim path transition in order to animate the stem of the search icon into the stem of a back arrow.
+The search to back icon uses a clever trim path transition in order to animate the stem of the search icon into the stem of a back arrow.
 Notice how the start and end trims are animated at different speeds in order to create the effect that the stem is being stretched over time as it slides into its new position.

-Unlike the others, the Google IO 2016 icon ([source code][avd_handwriting_io16]) animates the trim path offset attribute, making use of the fact that trimmed paths wrap around the end of the path.
+Unlike the others, the Google IO 2016 icon animates the trim path offset attribute, making use of the fact that trimmed paths wrap around the end of the path.

 {% include posts/2016/10/22/trimming_stroked_paths_demo.html %}

-Lastly, a material circular indeterminate progress bar ([source code][avd_progress_indeterminate_circular]) consists of a single circular stroked path, and can be animated by modifying the following three properties in parallel at various speeds:
+Lastly, a material circular indeterminate progress bar consists of a single circular stroked path, and can be animated by modifying the following three properties in parallel at various speeds:

 1. The entire progress bar is rotated from 0° to 720° over the course of 4444 milliseconds.